ZorTik/PLIBInspector/README.md

 This is Minecraft plugin, not a library!

 ## Installation
-First, you need to install this plugin on your server where you wannna inspect packets.
+First, you need to install this plugin on your server where you wanna inspect packets:
 1. Clone this repository to your IDE
 2. Build it using ```shadowJar```
 3. Upload target jar to Minecraft plugins directory